Chandan Kushwaha: Anti Naxalite operation

 In 2015, Rohtas police conducted an Anti Naxalite operation in Kaimur hills with the help of Central Reserve Police Force, when Kushwaha was Superintendent of Police for Rohtas.
 In this operation, four Naxalites, who belonged to "Ajay Rajbhar faction" were arrested.
 In a press statement, Kushwaha also revealed to the media that police has recovered 3.15 bore rifles, 13 single-barrel guns, a pistol, 80 cartridges of .315 bore and 12 bore, two sacks of gunpowder and 55 batteries used in making improvised explosive devices (IEDs) in this operation.

 2013 Bodhgaya serial blasts

 Kushwaha was serving as city SP for Gaya, when in 2013, Bodhagaya serial blasts happened.
-Though no group assumed the responsibility of this terrorist incident, in which two monks were wounded and holy shrines of Budhhism, located in Bodhagaya were targeted by small explosive devices, investigation unveiled that the attack were a response to violence against Muslims in neighbouring Myanmar by Budhhists.
+Though no group assumed the responsibility of this terrorist incident, in which two monks were wounded and holy shrines of Budhhism, located in Bodhagaya were targeted by small explosive devices, investigation unveiled that the attack were a response to violence against Mulslims in neighbouring Myanmar by Budhhists.
 Subsequently, Kushwaha and District Development Officer Giridhar Dyal released the CCTV footage of the incident, in a bid to help National Investigation Agency study the case.
 Later, on the basis of footage, Police was successful in arresting Vinod Mistri, a person suspect of blasts.
 Five more suspects were arrested later from Patna in connection with the incident.